Pleiades777/gfort2py/README.md

 x.my_dt={'x':1,'y':{'a':1}}
 ````

-This can then be accessed either via:
+This can then be accessed via:

 ````python
 x.my_dt.y